Coming up unsuccessful in anything—especially on a project that you love or care deeply about—is one of the worst types of pain that there is.

 Even though that burn of defeat can be traumatizing, failure is one of the most valuable stepping-stones that there is for developing greatness in yourself.

-It’s a powerful secret sauce for developing the unrelenting determination you need to win; sparking unstoppable levels of creativity in yourself; and revealing character-traits you could of never discovered any other way.
+It’s a powerful secret sauce for developing the unrelenting determination you need to win; sparking unstoppable levels of creativity in yourself; and revealing character traits you could have never discovered any other way.

 Failure breeds success.
 You have to lose to win.

 Your greatest victory will only materialize after your worst loss.
 If you need more convincing, check out these mistake quotes about overcoming failure.

 Your way to success will pass through massive failure